drewkerrigan/webturbine/README.md

 # Webturbine

-An Erlang Webmachine resource library for faster and less verbose API development.
+An Erlang web resource library for faster and less verbose API development.

 ## Rebar Configuration